 The following people have nearly completed the Washington 25-Mile Isolation List:

 -> Ken Jones only needs to summit Oregon Butte to complete the list.

 -> Andy Boos only needs to summit Hog Ranch Buttes to complete the list.

 16 Out Of 18 Completed:

--> Andy Boos and John Stolk each need to summit Hog Ranch Buttes and Jump Off Joe to complete the list.
+-> John Stolk, Bob Packard, and Dennis Poulin each need to summit Hog Ranch Buttes and Jump Off Joe to complete the list.

 External LinksMartin Shetter has a website containing a sample list of the 75 most isolated peaks in Washington.
 Some of the peaks are disputed, but most of the peaks listed are correct.
 The website also contains a Washington map showing each peak location for reference purposes.

 Peakbagger.com has the 25-Mile Isolation Peak List on its website, although it uses summit-to-summit criteria rather than NHG.